Luke Handley: Storylines

 Luke receives much support from Debbie Martin (Marnie Reece-Wilmore) and Danni Stark (Eliza Szonert) and they invite him to live with them.
 Luke finds Debbie's attentions smothering and he seeks comfort in Danni.
 They begin a relationship, but Danni struggles to cope with Luke's condition.
 Debbie becomes upset at losing Luke and tries to win him over, but fails.
 Luke is thrilled when he is told that his cancer has gone into remission.
 He attempts to rebuild his life, but he feels that his condition is holding him back at job interviews.
 Danni is given a chance to further her fashion career in Malaysia for six months and she leaves.
 Luke becomes a shoulder to cry on for Joanna Hartman (Emma Harrison), Catherine O'Brien (Radha Mitchell) and Sarah Beaumont (Nicola Charles).
 He gives a talk at the school on surviving cancer and Susan Kennedy (Jackie Woodburne) encourages him to train as a teacher.
 Luke hears that Danni has been diagnosed with malaria and he flies to Malaysia.
 He and Danni settle down there and Luke completes his police training.
+Nine years later, Luke appears in Annalise Hartman's documentary film about Ramsay Street.